Wildfire Preparedness: Your Ultimate Guide to Citizen Communications

 - Breathe in the air that is closest to the ground through a moist piece of fabric to minimize smoke inhalation and protect your lungs.

 Local Government Emergency Communication Best Practices

-If an out-of-control wildfire has been detected in or around your community, follow these emergency preparedness communication best practices.
+If an out-of-control wildfire has been detected in or around your community, follow these emergency communication best practices.

 Communicate early and often.

 For news, updates, alerts, and instructions during a natural disaster, citizens will turn first to their local government leaders.
 Keep citizens informed from the start of the event all the way through the recovery efforts.
-Share relevant, and actionable information, such as links to evacuation routes and emergency shelters, safety tips, and the latest news and updates on the containment and recovery efforts.
+Share relevant, and actionable wildfire preparedness information, such as links to evacuation routes and emergency shelters, safety tips, and the latest news and updates on the containment and recovery efforts.